Does Chrome Remote Desktop work well on local network?

-It is common to have a doubt that whether Chrome Remote Desktop can work through the local network and if it works well.
+It is common to have doubt that whether Chrome Remote Desktop can work through the local network and if it works well.
+So, can you use Chrome Remote Desktop on the local network?
 Absolutely, the answer is yes!
 As a free remote access application, Chrome Remote Desktop allows you to access a PC from afar.
 To know more about how to use Chrome Remote Desktop on local network, let’s follow the steps to have a trial.

 Step 1.
 Log in Google account and then search Chrome Remote Desktop in the Chrome browser.

 Step 2.
 On the host PC, open the Chrome Remote Desktop download page.
-Click on Remote Support and then click the blue download button.
+Click on Remote Access and then click the blue download button.

 Step 3.
 Then the window will jump to the chrome web store, click Add to Chrome.
 And then click on Accept & Install to install it.

 Step 4.
 Enter a name and then click on Next.
 And then choose a PIN with at least 6 numbers, and then enter it twice to start the program.

 Step 5.
 On the local PC, open the Chrome browser and navigate here.
 Then log in to the same Google account.
 Once logged in, you can see the available computers.